 Inadequate attic ventilation, excessive temperatures or high humidity are all reasons this can happen.
 It’s a signal that a new roof is needed since the current roof will be unable to withstand Mother Nature for much longer.
 In this case, a repair just isn’t going to cut it.

 Asphalt shingles are covered in granules in order to extend the lifespan of the roof.
 The granules serve as an additional barrier against nature’s elements.
 Over time, you may start to notice granules being displaced into your gutters.
-This is a signal that your roof is nearing, or has reached, the end of its lifespan and that a full replacement should be strongly considered.
+This is a signal that your roof is nearing, or has reached, the end of its lifespan and that a full roof replacement should be strongly considered.

 Algae spores are transported through the air.
 When they land on something, such as your roof, they will latch on and start to grow.
-In order for your roof to maximize its true life expectancy, it’s important to address the algae before it becomes widespread.
-To eradicate your roof of algae growth, you can either have it cleaned (a professional is recommended since algae is slippery and power washing can cause granule loss).
-Zinc strips can also be placed on your roof as a way to remove algae.
+In order for your roof to maximize its life expectancy, it’s important to address the algae before it becomes widespread.
+To eradicate your roof of algae growth, you can have it cleaned (a professional is recommended since algae is slippery and power washing can cause granule loss).
+Zinc strips can also be placed on your roof to remove algae.